digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   - dependencies/dep-1.0.0.dar # Cannot downgrade dep-2.0.0 to dep-1.0.0
   ...

-If you try to build this package, the typechecker will error on a package ID mismatch for the Dep:AdditionalData field, because the Dep:AdditionalData reference in this case has changed to a package that is not a legitimate upgrade of the original.
+If you try to build this package, the typechecker returns an error on a package ID mismatch for the Dep:AdditionalData field, because the Dep:AdditionalData reference in this case has changed to a package that is not a legitimate upgrade of the original.